William-Pig/tetris_ai/README.md

 # tetris_ai

-A reinforcement learning application on Tetris (update may 12 2025).
+A reinforcement learning application on Tetris (updated May 27 2025).

 ## Files